Do I have to sit the LSAT?

 If you believe that your test score does not reflect your true ability, you can resit the LSAT.
-LSAT scores are valid for five years and the LSAT can be sat three times in two years.
+LSAT scores are valid for five years and Melbourne Law School will use your highest LSAT when assessing your application.
 Please visit the LSAC website for further information.

 If I resit the LSAT, which score does the selection committee take into consideration?

 The selection committee will note all your scores but will use your highest score when considering your application.
 The selection committee will also take into account your LSAT essay as this gives an indication of your capacity to reason and write under examination conditions.

 How does Melbourne Law School retrieve my results?

 You must include your eight digit LSAC account number in your Melbourne JD application form after you have registered or sat the LSAT.
 This allows us to download your LSAT scores and essay directly from LSAC after results are released.

 You must register for the LSAT online at the LSAC website.